blueskyletters/blueskyletters.github.io/_drafts/al-arabian-novel-factory-book-review.md

  _We can se_e that the book is well researched- details gathered from historical events, Islamic texts, and anecdotes of people from the Arab countries.

 Anyone who read Benyamin's _Aadujeevitham_(Goat Days) would be familiar with his heart-touching characters and intense emotions that he portrays through his lucid writing style.
 He brings out the bitterness and harsh realities very frankly.
 There is a certain simplicity that captured me, yet the seriousness of the theme wasn't lost.
 That is why I think Benyamin is a writer who writes for everyone.

+If you are interested in historical fiction or want to read about Arab countries, without a biased opinion.